wilcovl/pgJOB/readme.md

 This maven project contains the code to transform the relational data from the Join Order Benchmark (JOB) into a property graph instance.

-All queries of the JOB are manually translated into openCypher variants that can be executed against the property graph instance.
+All queries of the JOB have been manually translated into openCypher variants, and are also provided in this project.
+These can be executed against the property graph instance.

 The property graph instance and openCypher queries are used in the experiments of:
 "A General Cardinality Estimation Framework for Subgraph Matching in Property Graphs."